-he court of common pleas, the only trial court created by the Ohio Constitution, is established by Article IV, Section 1, of the Constitution and its duties are outlined in Article IV, Section 4.
+he courts of common pleas, the only trial courts created by the Ohio Constitution, are established by Article IV, Section 1, of the Constitution and their duties are outlined in Article IV, Section 4.

 There is a court of common pleas in each of Ohio's 88 counties.
-The courts of common pleas have original jurisdiction in all criminal felony cases and original jurisdiction in all civil cases in which the amount in controversy is generally more than \$15,000.
+The courts of common pleas have original jurisdiction in all criminalfelony cases and original jurisdiction in all civil cases in which the amount in controversy generally is more than \$15,000.
 Courts of common pleas have appellate jurisdiction over the decisions of some state administrative agencies.

-Common pleas judges are elected to six year terms on a nonpartisan ballot.
+Common pleas judges are elected to six-year terms on a nonpartisan ballot.
 A person must be an attorney with at least six years of experience in the practice of law to be elected or appointed to the court.

-The courts of common pleas in most counties across the state have specialized divisions created by statute to which judges are specifically elected in order to hear criminal and civil, domestic relations, juvenile, or probate cases - or some combination of those categories.
+The courts of common pleas in most counties have specialized divisions created by statute to which judges are specifically elected in order to hear criminal and civil, domestic relations, juvenile, or probate cases - or some combination of those categories.
 The use of the term "division" when describing the jurisdictional structure of the various counties' common pleas courts sometimes is at odds with how that term is applied when describing caseload statistics.
-For ease of description, it is common to group cases by their overall type - that is, by division.
-For example, when describing caseloads of matters generally grouped together as "domestic relations cases," they may be referred to as "domestic relations division" cases, even though a particular county may not technically have a domestic relations division.
-The courts of common pleas in Adams, Morgan, Morrow, Noble and Wyandot counties have no divisions and the judges elected to those courts have responsibility over all types of cases that come before the common pleas court.
+For ease of description, it is common to group cases by their overall type - by division.
+For example, when describing caseloads of matters generally grouped together as "domestic relations cases," they may be referred to as "domestic relations division cases," even though a particular county technically may not have a domestic relations division.
+The courts of common pleas in Adams, Morgan, Morrow, Noble, and Wyandot counties have no divisions and the judges elected to those courts have responsibility over all types of cases.